DatapuntAmsterdam/atlas_prototype/docs/adr/002-proxy-for-requests-in-tests.md

 To prevent having to set an endpoint's output per test suite or test case, a request proxy should be configured that catches all requests and returns a data fixture for those requests.
 This way, all requests are configured in a central location and the same data is returned for a specific request.
 This proxy should serve both integration and unit tests.

 The data fixtures must resemble the exact output of the API endpoints that are used in the application.
+Ideally, fixture data and corresponding types are generated from the source API, but that is not yet possible.

 ## Consequences